Rovert23/Sudoku-Solver/README.md

 ## Features

-1. Solve Sudoku puzzles as fast as possible using various algorithms.
+1. Solve Sudoku puzzles as fast as possible using two algorithms.
 2. Easy-to-use GUI with simple buttons and minimal required actions.
 3. Import Sudoku puzzles from multiple types of input.
 4. Select from multiple solving methods.